prof-rossetti/daily-briefings-py/README.md

 # Daily Briefings Service (Python)

-Sends you a customized email every morning, with information of interest such as the upcoming weather forecast.
+Sends you a customized email every morning, with information of interest such as the upcoming weather forecast in your zip code.

 ## Setup